 Disability Services collaborates with University Dining to accommodate students with special dietary needs such as food allergies, celiac disease, and other disabilities.
-Information on menus and dining on campus with dietary needs can be found on the Allergy & Celiac Information resource page.
+Information on menus and dining on campus with dietary needs can be found on the Food Allergy & Special Diets Information resource page.

-Student Health Services also offers access to a Registered Dietician for individualized nutrition counseling and assessment to help students meet their nutritional needs.
+Student Health Services also offers Nutrition Services and access to a Registered Dietitian for individualized nutrition counseling and assessment to help students meet their nutritional needs.

 Texas A&M University is currently involved in a pilot program with the Food Allergy Research and Education (FARE) College Food Allergy Program to educate staff members in University Dining Residence Life and Disability Services about food allergies in more detail.